Discover a Wilder Side of Costa Rica on a Less-Common Adventure into Remote Natural Realms

 local fare, including more than 125 types of organic tropical fruit grown on the estate.
 On a hike through the grounds, we’ll examine a wide array of exotic fruit trees, and, if certain fruits are in season, we may get to taste some unfamiliar varieties.
 This is also an excellent chance to see birds and monkeys that are attracted to the orchards and open areas.
 We’ll also take an in-depth rain forest

 hike and walk to the beach village of Punta Banco.

-Driving up the coast, we stop at the Sierpe River to explore this vast mangrove ecosystem aboard our private boat.
-Floating down the river, we may see American crocodiles, rainbow boas, green iguanas, white-face capuchin monkeys, long-nosed bats, roseate spoonbills, ospreys, kingfishers, frigate birds and a variety of egrets and herons.
-En route to Dominical this afternoon, stop at Palmar Sur to see the mysterious pre-Columbian stone spheres, perfectly carved orbs that range in size from a bowling ball to massive spheres weighing 16 tons.
-By late afternoon
+Continuing along the central coast, we reach the Sierpe River, where we'll explore its vast mangrove ecosystem aboard a private boat.
+The Terraba and Sierpe rivers flow from their headwaters on the southern slopes of the Talamanca Mountains to the Pacific Ocean where they form a river delta that comprises the Sierpe Terraba National Wetland.
+This network of channels and waterways that protects prolific birdlife and wild animals weaves through the Costa Rica's largest mangrove swamp.
+Floating down the river, we may see American crocodiles, rainbow boas, green iguanas, white-face capuchin monkeys, long-nosed bats, roseate spoonbills, ospreys, kingfishers, frigate birds and a variety of egrets.
+Next, we stop at Palmar Sur to visit the Finca 6 Archeological Site, a UNESCO World Heritage Site where we'll see the mysterious pre-Columbian stone spheres discovered here in the 1930s when the United Fruit Company was clearing land for banana plantations.
+These perfectly carved orbs range in size from a bowling ball to massive spheres weighing 16 tons.

 Day 6: Cerro de la Muerte